Dutch Oven Daddy

 Ingredients

-• 10 jalapeños sliced in half length wise and seeds removed
+• 12 jalapeno peppers medium-sized, sliced in half lengthwise, seeds and veins removed

 • 1 teaspoon granulated garlic